stanichor/stanichor.github.io/_posts/2025-06-18-kink-factor-analysis.md

 ## **Visualizations**

 The following plots are what I call "Tailcalled diagrams".
-Basically, we create a standardized (mean=0, SD=1) latent variable summarizing the displayed items in the bottom of the plot.
+We create a standardized (mean=0, SD=1) latent variable summarizing the displayed items in the bottom of the plot.
 The rows below the histogram show the median response to each question for a given level of the latent variable.
 For these plots, while the exact loadings are inflated, the rank orderings are roughly accurate.

 ### **Cis Men**
 #### BDSM